CREAFFuture/CREAFUTURE/Data_download/README.md

 - [National Ecological Observatory Network (NEON)](https://data.neonscience.org/data-products/explore) is a network of field sites across the USA that regularly collect ecological data.
 Find a light introduction to its use [here.](https://www.rforecology.com/post/top-five-ish-sources-of-ecological-data/)

-## Repositories for spcies occurrence
+## Repositories for species occurrence

 - [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/)
 - [Ocean Biodiversity Information System (OBIS)](https://obis.org/): like GBIF for marine species.
 Find a light introduction to its use [here.](https://www.rforecology.com/post/top-five-ish-sources-of-ecological-data/)